 (e) total value of loans, equity or quasi-equity investments in final recipients which were guaranteed with programme resources and which were actually disbursed to final recipients.

-4. The data submitted in accordance with this Article shall be reliable and reflect the data stored electronically as referred to in Article 72 (1)(e) as of the end of the month preceding the month of submission.
+4. The data submitted in accordance with this Article shall be reliable and reflect the data stored electronically as referred to in point (e) of Article 72 (1) as at the end of the month preceding the month of submission.

 5. The Member State or the managing authority shall publish or provide a link to all the data transmitted to the Commission on the website portal referred to in point (b) of Article 46 or on the website referred to in Article 49(1).